Resources for choosing the right fediverse instance (REVISED DRAFT)

 - Remember: you can have more than one account

-But there's a lot more in the fediverses than Twitter alternatives – including a lot of things that are very hard to find on corporate social networks.
-The fediverses are decentralized social network ecosystems, with hundreds of different software platforms offering different functionality, and thousands of instances you can have accounts on – each with their own policies, norms, and culture.
-People on different instances can often (although not always) interact with each other just like on centralized corporate social networks: following, liking, resharing, replying, mentioning, blocking, etc etc etc.
+One key reason for this is that the fediverses are decentralized.
+A fediverse isn't just a single social network like Xitter or Facebook.
+Instead, it's an ecoysystem of thousands of different instances β each with their own policies, norms, culture, and software.
+People on different instances can often (although not always) interact (at least to some extent) with each other just like on centralized corporate social networks: following, liking, resharing, replying, mentioning, blocking, etc etc etc.

-Before we get to that, though, let's start with an important question.
+Before we get to that, though, let's start with a couple of important questions.

 Different fediverse software is good at different things.
-If there's a particular kind of social network that you're looking for, you'll want to find an instance running software that provides the right functionality:
+If there's a particular kind of functionality that you're looking for, you'll want to find an instance running software handles it well.
+Per Axbom's The many branches of the Fediverse and Join the Fediverse's If You Like / You Should Try have links to dozens of different projects.
+Here are a few examples:

 - For browsing or share videos,PeerTube is likely to be your best bet.